-For this case study, we won’t be taking a ‘week 1, week 2, week 3, etc.’ approach.
+For this case study, we won’t be taking a week by week approach.
 This transformation wasn’t as clear cut, and it required more flexibility than normal.
-Instead, we’ll discuss the key driving forces behind transforming Hirsh from ‘skinny fat’ to six pack.
+Instead, we’ll discuss the key driving forces behind transforming Hirsh from ‘skinny fat’ to a six pack.

 With Hirsh’s busy socialising schedule, we needed a strategy that enabled him to stay in a calorie deficit and continue to make progress, while at the same time appearing at various events and ‘fitting in’.

 There’s a time and place for sacrifice, but for the most part we needed the best of both worlds.
 This isn’t easy, and it meant Hirsh needed to accept gains will come slower, which he was fine with.

 To create this balance, we utilised intermittent fasting strategies.
 Hirsh had tried IF in the past, and it had worked well, and so as the social and networking calendar ramped up, it became the obvious strategy to use.

 From morning to lunch time, Hirsh would do his fasted cardio and then sip on a mix of greens and amino acids.
 It’s important to note that this worked well for him and his lifestyle, and he felt great on it.
 No clock watching or extreme hunger pangs.
 It was a strategy that he could follow and manipulate depending on the day, and played an important part in maximising his adherence over time.